GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/custom-report-windows/index.md

       <td>Default (30 days)</td>
       <td>Set to 4 hours</td>
       <td>About 1 day plus 1 hour after click<br>
 Custom behavior due to your custom report window.
 This is due to clamping: the minimum report window is one day.
-Even if you set a report window to less than a day, for example here 4 hours, its value will be clamped to a day.</td>
+Even if you set a report window to less than a day, for example, 4 hours, its value will be clamped to a day.</td>
       <td>More than 1 day after click<br>
 </td>
     </tr>